Mahaseel-Lab/code-challenge-assessment/full-stack/Library Management Web Application.md

 **Certainly!
-Here's another code challenge assessment for a full-stack developer with experience in Node.js, Express, React, and MongoDB.
+Here's a code challenge assessment for a full-stack developer with experience in Node.js, Express, React, and MongoDB.
 This challenge focuses on building a complete web application for managing a library of books.**

 **Title:** Library Management Web Application